Carrie-Luk/STAT350_LungCancer/README.md

 **Figure 6: Death and Incidence Model Leverage Code**

 The figure above shows our code for finding the influential points.
-Upon further investigation of these points, most of these points either have a really low or high incidence/death rate.
+Upon further investigation of these points, most of them either have a really low or high incidence/death rate.
 For example, Hudspeth County has a really low incidence rate of 214.8, which is also the county with the third lowest incidence rate.
 While it does also have a low population estimate of 3379, this number is still in the 105th place from the bottom up in terms of the population.
-This means that the 104 counties with a lower population number.
+This means that there are 104 counties with a lower population number.
 If we take 104 minus the two counties that have a lower incidence rate than Hudspeth, we are left with 102 counties that not only have a lower population but also have a higher incidence rate.
+This we believe that the influential points we have found above follow through with our study.

 ## Conclusion